pallyj/boltc/README.md

 <img src="https://github.com/pallyj/boltcc/blob/main/assets/logo.svg?raw=true" width="256" height="256"/>

 Bolt is a powerful coding language designed for expressiveness and speed.
 Bolt combines the ease-of-use of functional programming with the speed of C to make the ultimate language, suitable for any use-case.
-Bolt takes influence from Swift, Rust, and OCaml.
+Bolt takes influence from Swift, Rust, Kotlin, and OCaml.
 Bolt is in the early stages of development, and the current version contains

 - integer and float math
 - immutable variables
-- first-class functions
+- first-class polymorphic functions
+- basic data structures
+- overridable operators
+- closures

 The Bolt Language focuses on